-Regardless which side you’re on, you’ll want to pay close attention to the surface of the skillet.
-If and when you see any deterioration, cuts and or abrasions in the skillet’s non-stick surface, you should replace it, as a precaution.
+Regardless of which side you’re on, you’ll want to pay close attention to the surface of the skillet.
+If and when you see any deterioration, cuts, and or abrasions in the skillet’s non-stick surface, you should replace it, as a precaution.

 Like skillets, saucepans come in a variety of materials, and different sizes.
-The most common sizes are 1–1.5 quart, 2–2.5 quart, 3 quart, and 4 quart.
+The most common sizes are 1–1.5 quart, 2–2.5 quart, 3 quarts, and 4 quarts.

 One note of caution when it comes to buying cookware sets.
-The packaging may state it’s a set of 9, but when you open the box you realize there’s only 5 pans.
-Unfortunately manufacturers count the covers as part of the set, and they’ll typically have a saucepan and skillet that have the same circumference.
+The packaging may state it’s a set of 9, but when you open the box you realize there are only 5 pans.
+Unfortunately, manufacturers count the covers as part of the set, and they’ll typically have a saucepan and skillet that have the same circumference.
 They do this to save themselves money during production because they only give you one cover for two pans.

 If you decide you want to purchase cookware that will last a lifetime, you may want to consider investing in All-Clad.
 Yes, they’re expensive, but they won’t warp and they make even a beginner cook feel like a chef.

 Now, if you’re looking for a non-stick skillet, you may find it to be more beneficial to choose a brand that’s not that expensive, just in case it scratches and you feel the need to replace it.
 It doesn’t hurt as much replacing a $40 skillet as it would a $200 skillet.